 Retrospective study can be defined in several different ways.
-It is often seen as a “looking backwards in time,” to determine causal factors, but how study data or participants get selected can vary greatly.
+It is often seen as a “looking backward in time,” to determine causal factors, but how study data or participants get selected can vary greatly.
 For instance, a chart audit could be a form of retrospective study, in which all people chosen were those that had some disease or other factor in common.
 Alternately, a study could look at the deaths of a number of people and try to retrospectively determine cause.
 In either case, this can’t be a double blind or well-selected study because the study wasn’t designed before the events occurred.

 Chart audit is a good example of a retrospective study because it attempts to gather information about events that occurred and determine if a pattern of problems in medical treatment emerge.
 These audits don’t necessarily involve any interaction with patients, but they might or they might involve interviews with medical workers.
 Such studies could try to find the cause of continued infections, high incidence of disease, low patient satisfaction rate, or many other things, and they do so by analyzing what medical charts reveal and by searching for more data.